What happened so far

 ... before launching their own in Autumn this year.

 As part of that, they invited creators and industry experts to give evidence in person – including Nile Rodgers, Tom Gray, Guy Garvey and Nadine Shah.

 They explained how successful artists and creators are struggling to pay rent, and backed equitable remuneration.

 And they made the case for more transparency, user centric, and increasing the value of the song.

-Plus many more gave evidence using the Ivors Academy guide, and emailed in support.
+Plus many more gave evidence using the Ivors Academy and Musicians' Union's guide, and emailed in support.